Ipshita Agarwal

 Seed Round in 2006

-Maxthon is a global software company founded in 2005 that specializes in developing advanced web browsers designed to deliver a seamless browsing experience across various platforms, including desktops and mobile devices.
-With a user base exceeding 100 million across 140 countries, Maxthon's browsers are equipped with a comprehensive range of features such as tabbed browsing, mouse gestures, privacy protection, and ad blocking.
-The company focuses on innovation and user-friendly design, allowing for efficient file sharing and synchronization between different operating systems like Windows, Mac, and Android.
-Maxthon maintains offices in San Francisco, Hong Kong, and Beijing, emphasizing its commitment to creating the ultimate web browsing experience for users worldwide.
+Maxthon is a global software company founded in 2005, specializing in the development of advanced web browsers that deliver a seamless browsing experience across multiple platforms, including desktops and mobile devices.
+The company's flagship product is a feature-rich web browser that supports various functionalities such as tabbed browsing, mouse gestures, drag-and-drop capabilities, privacy protection, and ad-blocking tools.
+Maxthon's software allows users to share and synchronize files effortlessly between different operating systems, including Windows, Mac, and Android.
+With a commitment to innovation, Maxthon serves over 100 million users each month in 140 countries.
+The company operates offices in San Francisco, Hong Kong, and Beijing, focusing on creating the ultimate web browsing experience for its diverse user base.

 PathScale